MRSD2018/GroundsBot-Software/README.md

 ```
 -SBUS and elapsedMillis
 ```
-Move these from the Libraries folder to your Arduino sketchbook/libraries folder
+Move these from the Libraries folder to your Arduino/libraries folder
 ```

 ### Configuring Rosserial:
 The custom Ros-lib Arduino package has been included in the Libraries folder.
-Copy this library over to your Arduino sketchbook/libraries folder.
+Copy this library over to your Arduino/libraries folder.

 If needed:
 Making custom headers for rosserial-arduino: